MEAFA workshop on Neural Networks in Econometric System Identification, Forecasting and Control, 15-17 Feb 2010

 Wednesday 17 Feb 2010

 - Long term Forecasting and modeling with large recurrent neural networks: Beyond the paradigms of regression theory

 - A new concept of forecast uncertainty in forecasting and risk and finance

 - Optimal control of observed dynamical systems

-The workshops will take place at the Faculty of Economics and Business computer Lab 2, Building H69 ground floor, cnr Codrington & Rose streets, the University of Sydney, see interactive map.
+The workshops will take place at the The University of Sydney Business School computer Lab 2, Building H69 ground floor, cnr Codrington & Rose streets, the University of Sydney, see interactive map.